 Welcome from the Principal

-The year’s spent at University are very special, and the opportunities that you will be provided at Mannix will only enhance and enrich your experience.
-I encourage you to take advantage of them.
+The year’s spent at University are very special, and the opportunities that you will be provided with at Mannix will only enhance and enrich your experience.

 Please know that I’m always available to discuss any matters of concern with you.
 You should also feel free to approach the Administration team, and Student Leaders, with any concerns you may have.
 I would be disappointed if anyone felt that their concerns could not be expressed freely, or heard and responded to appropriately.

 This Handbook is your go-to resource for College life, and we ask you to familiarise yourself with its contents prior to accepting your offer and moving in.

 Dr Sergio Fabris